simoninireland/epydemic/doc/glossary.rst

       any :term:`posted event` that has been scheduled.

    SIS
-      A :term:`compartmened model of disease` where nodes go from being Susceptible to the disease, to Infected and able to infect others, and then recover back to Susceptible.
+      A :term:`compartmented model of disease` where nodes go from being Susceptible to the disease, to Infected and able to infect others, and then recover back to Susceptible.

    SIR
-      A :term:`compartmened model of disease` where nodes go from being Susceptible to the disease, to Infected and able to infect others, and are then Removed and take no further part in the dynamics.
+      A :term:`compartmented model of disease` where nodes go from being Susceptible to the disease, to Infected and able to infect others, and are then Removed and take no further part in the dynamics.